jasongrimes/jekyll-chapterbook/_chapters/999-back/010-references.md

-To use a "hanging indent" citation style like APA, either set `class: references` in the front matter of the references page, wrap them in a div like this directly in the markdown:
+To use a "hanging indent" citation style like APA, either set `class: references` in the front matter of the references page, or wrap them in a div like this directly in the markdown:

 {% raw %}
 ```html